Does Homeowners Insurance Cover Rain Damage?

 Frozen water on pipes can cause cracks, leading to water leakage.
 Insulating your pipes prevents them from freezing during winter.

-Set up water leak detection system
+Set up a water leak detection system

 Homeowners insurance coverage for flooding from rain